-New Game Plus: Required to get the best ending.
-Successful completion of the game records the completion, including the alignment of the dominant Ancient (Pious's master), cutscenes completed and autopsies completed during the Maximilian Roivas chapter, all of which can be rewatched (it can be very entertaining to be see the differences in conversations based on the alignment of those involved).
-Completing the game three times, once per dominant Ancient, gives you the 100% Completion bonuses, including "Eternal Mode", a chapter by chapter play-through with God Mode and everything unlocked.
+New Game+: Required to get the best ending.
+Successful completion of the game records the completion, including the alignment of the dominant Ancient (Pious' master), cutscenes completed and autopsies completed during the Maximillian chapter, all of which can be rewatched (it can be very entertaining to be see the differences in conversations based on the alignment of those involved).
+Completing the game three times, once per dominant Ancient, gives you the 100% Completion bonuses, including "Eternal Mode", a chapter by chapter playthrough with God Mode and everything unlocked.

-Lampshaded by Maximilian Roivas in his diary: "I have learned to fear nothing, although it is nothing that I most fear."
+Lampshaded by Maximillian in his diary: "I have learned to fear nothing, although it is nothing that I most fear."

 Notice This: A combination of the characters focusing their attention on collectible objects, and the objects in question faintly glowing.

-Oh Crap: Peter has a shot of this kind when he realizes that the Black Guardian is shrinking his barriers during their fight.
+Oh Crap: Peter has this reaction when he realizes that the Black Guardian is shrinking his barriers during their fight.

 One Bullet Clips: Averted with most characters, who must hand-feed their rounds into their firearms' chambers, and then played completely straight with Lindsey and Michael's modern, magazine-fed firearms, when the player opts to manually reload.

 One Steve Limit: Paul Augustine and Paul Luther.
 Also Edward Roivas and Michael Edwards, and, if you squint, Edwin Lindsey.